Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Design Evaluation

 The intrinsic efficiency of the detector was calculated by using Serpent to model a cylinder of detector material at room temperature with void boundaries~\cite{transport-material-compendium-detwiler}.
 Source gammas were emitted from a rectangle that matches the slit dimensions incident on the detector's outer surface and were directed inwards.
 An energy deposition tally in the detector cell was used with a narrowly defined energy bin centered on the gamma energy to only capture photoelectric absorption.

 Finally, the average count rate in a detector, $C$, was determined.
 For a detector operated in current mode, this can be calculated using Equation~\ref{eqn:detector_count_rate} where $\Delta E$ includes the entire range of gamma energies that can diffract through the slit.

 With a HPGe operated in pulse mode, the count rates for each peak just become the product of $\varepsilon _{detector}$ and $I_{incident}(\gamma_E)$ for each gamma.
 It must be verified that close photopeaks are actually resolvable.
 For an HPGe, a typical FWHM of 2 keV, or 0.3\%, at 661 keV can be assumed.
 It can also be assumed that peaks separated in energy by 1.5 times the FWHM can be resolved using deconvolution techniques.
 Thus, gammas that are about 3 keV apart were treated as separate features.
 Photopeaks that completely masked their neighbors were used over the weaker ones.
 Ultimately, this meant that the following nearby peaks could be usable as additional features: 667.7 keV from $^{132}$I, 657.9 keV from $^{97}$Nb, 664.6 keV from $^{143}$Ce, 637.0 from $^{131}$I.

 The average count rate for each spectrometer was calculated from the emission spectrum of each fuel pebble.
 The spectra of one pebble for each spectrometer is shown in Figure~\ref{fig:weighted_spectra}.
 The total number of counts over a 20 second interval was sampled from a Poisson distribution with $\lambda=20C$.
 Thus, synthetic count measurements for each spectrometer and each pebble were generated.
-To test the predictive potential of these measurements, a set of RFR models were trained with pebble data using the synthetic measurements as input and the history parameters from HxF as output.
-Models trained in this way could be used in practice.